ReubenMathew/EECS4313/assignments/assignment 1/Rough Notes/Lukes Notes/Bug1.md

 ### Problem summary:

-ctrl-f in the memo tab fails if the target text is anywhere behind the cursor
+The find function (ctrl-f) in memo tab only searches past the cursor.

 ### Problem description: